 A student wishing to prepare for veterinary medicine ordinarily chooses the pre‑professional track in Biology.
 It is important that the student research the prerequisites of the particular veterinary medical programs to which he/she plans to apply.

-Students planning on Optometry will find a major in Biology or Biochemistry a good choice.
-There are a limited number of Optometry schools in the US; there can significant variation in pre-requisite courses among the schools, so it wise to talk with an advisor soon after selecting Optometry as a professional goal.
+Students planning on optometry will find a major in Biology or Biochemistry a good choice.
+There are a limited number of Optometry schools in the U.S.; there can be significant variation in prerequisite courses among the schools, so it wise to talk with an advisor soon after selecting optometry as a professional goal.

 Designed for students who wish to pursue a career as an accountant in the manufacturing and service sectors, in governmental and not-for-profit organizations and in public accounting in some states.
 The major provides exceptionally strong preparation for the CPA and CMA exams.

 Economists like to say that everything in the world can be explained by economics.
 While perhaps that is a slight exaggeration, the fact is that economists study issues as small as how people decide what to do during a day and as large as global warming.
 Economics is a field that students will be able to use throughout their lives.
-If a student desires a major that will: provide a challenge; qualify him/her for virtually any management position; allow the opportunity to double major; and give insight on many of the opportunities that will be presented in everyday life, a major in Applied Economics would be an appropriate choice.
-With the Applied Economics major the student will focus on classes that are interesting and provide information that will be useful throughout his/her whole life.
-The Applied Economics major also lets the student broaden his/her horizons by taking classes outside of the major.
+If a student desires a major that will provide a challenge; qualify him or her for virtually any management position; allow the opportunity to double major; and give insight on many of the opportunities that will be presented in everyday life, a major in Applied Economics would be an appropriate choice.
+With the Applied Economics major the student will focus on classes that are interesting and provide information that will be useful throughout his or her whole life.
+The Applied Economics major also lets the student broaden his or her horizons by taking classes outside of the major.
 This helps graduating Applied Economics majors to have a wide-ranging education that will be helpful in virtually every job market.